Is Lion’s Mane Psychedelic?

 • Mood support: One study suggests that Lion’s Mane was able to reduce the incidence of anxiety of depression in animal models.
 Another study concluded that Lion’s Mane could potentially be useful for treating depressive disorders.

-Learn more about Lion's Mane by reading "Lion's Mane Cognition Benefits" and "Where to Buy Lion's Mane Mushroom".
+Learn more about Lion's Mane by reading " Lion's Mane Cognition Benefits " and " Where to Buy Lion's Mane Mushroom ".

-Psychedelic Properties of Lion's Mane Mushroom
+Psychedelic Properties of Lion's Mane Compounds

-Although Lion's Mane mushroom is not considered a traditional psychedelic, it does contain a number of compounds that have been shown to have psychedelic properties.
+Although Lion's Mane mushroom is not considered a traditional psychedelic, it does contain a number of compounds that have been shown to have similar properties.
 One of these compounds is ergothioneine, which has been found to modulate the activity of serotonin receptors in the brain.

-Serotonin is a neurotransmitter that plays a key role in mood regulation, and is the target of many traditional psychedelic substances.
-Researchers believe that ergothioneine may be useful for managing depression in a similar manner to psilocybin, the psychedelic compound found in “magic mushrooms,” which is currently being researched regarding its potential for depression therapy.
+Serotonin is a neurotransmitter that plays a key role in mood regulation and is the target of many traditional psychedelic substances.
+Researchers believe that ergothioneine may be useful for managing depression in a similar manner to psilocybin, the compound found in “magic mushrooms,” which is currently being researched regarding its potential for depression therapy.

 Is Lion's Mane Mushroom Legal?

 In most countries, Lion's Mane mushroom is legal and can be bought and consumed without restriction.
 However, it is important to note that the legal status of Lion's Mane mushroom may vary depending on the country or region.
-In some countries, Lion's Mane mushroom may be classified as a dietary supplement, while in others it may be considered a food or a medicine.

 In the United States, Lion’s Mane can both be sold as a food and as a dietary supplement.
 If you plan to buy supplemental Lion’s Mane, keep in mind that supplements are not as well regulated as prescription medications in the U.S., so you should do your due diligence to ensure that you buy a clean, high quality product.
 Here’s what that looks like: